 Meze – Medittereanen Food

 Meze is my top rec in Tulum.
-First, because Alex (same guy from Checkpoint) is amazing and his love for his food is inspiring, and second, the vibes are simply immaculate.
-Alexandros Gkoutski is passionate about the ingredients he uses and he truly cares about the way each dish is prepared.
-(Listening to him talk about food and his restaurant was like watching an episode on Chef’s Table on Netflix.)
+First, because Alex (same guy from Checkpoint) is amazing and his love for food is inspiring, and second, the vibes are simply immaculate.
+Chef Alexandros Gkoutsi is the executive chef at Meze and is very passionate about the ingredients he uses.
+He truly cares about the way each dish is prepared.
+(Listening to him talk about food and his restaurant was genuinely like watching an episode of Chef’s Table on Netflix.)
 He truly loves cooking from his heart and you can tell when you taste his food.
 The first thing I order is The Trio as a starter with pita bread.
 The octopus, chicken, potatoes, and Greek salad are delicious as a main course.
 You will want to save room for dessert and end your meal with cheesecake and a platter of his famous ice creams.
 I already loved his place but I have a greater appreciation for his food even more now after talking with him about how he keeps Greek classics alive by only adding a small twist that makes it better without changing the original recipes.

 Funky Geisha– Asian Fusion